bladeclara42/manga-image-translator-rocm/README.md

 ##### Using AMD ROCm GPU

 > **Note:** ROCm only works on Linux.
 Windows users must use Docker on a Linux host or WSL2.
+(Tested on Docker WSL 2 But it still throw error, tested on linux and it worked)

 Requirements:
 - Linux host with ROCm 6.0+ installed